Home

 What ingredients should you avoid when using vitamin C serum?

+There are a few ingredients to avoid when using vitamin C in serum form.
 In particular, it should never be used with any acids, particularly alpha hydroxy acids (also known as AHAs) and beta hydroxy acids (BHAs).

 These are most frequently found in exfoliants, so remember to double-check what ingredients your scrubs include before you apply vitamin C serum.